Detoxifying Tahini Chicken Salad

 Enjoy!

-In the simplest terms, liver detoxification involves three phases.
-In Phase I, toxins are released into the bloodstream as preparation for Phase II, where the liver binds them with the necessary biochemicals so that they can be carried out of the body through bile, urine and stool.
-Phase III is where the transportation actually occurs, and this requires a well functioning digestive system.
+In simple terms, liver detoxification happens in three phases.
+In Phase I, toxins are released into the bloodstream to prepare for Phase II, when the liver binds them with specific biochemicals so they can be eliminated through bile, urine, and stool.
+Phase III is the actual transport process, and that requires a well-functioning digestive system.